astone282/draft-stone-spring-mpte-sr/draft-stone-spring-mpte-sr.md

 protocol constraints that prohibit such configurations.

 Therefore, it is RECOMMENDED that local optimization be performed by updating the SID list of the existing candidate path, rather than introducing new candidate paths.

+### Local optimization Example

+The following examples use the topology example specified in Figure 1 and section 5.1.

+Example 1 – Simple SID list update

+- The Junction Segment B is updated.
+The SID list [Node-SID-H] is replaced with SID List [Adj-SID-BE, Adj-SID-EH]

+Example 2 – Chained Local Optimization

+- The ingress SR Policy SID list is updated to remove { SID List 1: [Adj-SID-AB, BSID-B] }.
+Only SID List 2 and SID List 3 remain in the SR Policy candidate path
+- The Junction Segment B is no longer used.
+- A delete is sent to remove Junction Segment B

 ## Global optimization